imalitavakoli/learn-html/README.md

 1. You **write HTML in a text editor** and save it with the extension of *.html* and *UTF-8* encoding. (e.g., index.html)
 2. **Open it via a web browser**, such as Chrome, Edge, Firefox, Safari.
 (The purpose of a web browser is to read your HTML codes and render the results)
 3. And you will see the results. **That's it**!
 Didn't imagine as simple as that producing a webpage can be?
 Well, it's just that simple :smile:

+**NOTE:** In order to inspect currently-loaded HTML, CSS and JavaScript codes, or see which assets the page has requested and how long they took to load, and more...
+You can open your browser's developer tools!
+What are browser developer tools?
+Every modern web browser includes a powerful suite of developer tools that help you as the developer to code better, faster, and more efficiently in every aspect.
+You can find the devtools in most of the browsers under the browser's Menu bar > More tools > Developer tools.
+[Click here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools) to learn more about the browser developer tools.

 ## A simple HTML document?